 Once there, the only public transport options are to go back to Granada.
 There is also one bus a day going the other way, to Torre del Mar on the coast near Nerja, but no bus back from there until the next day.

 Alhama isn’t Party Central, if that’s what you’re looking for.
-It’s just a small Spanish pueblo with a nearby gorge offering lots of walks with spectacular scenery looking over olive groves and almond trees.
-There are a couple of swimming pools, the spa/hot springs a couple of kilometres out of town plus, for me, the opportunity to catch up with the endless pile of emails and internet-based stuff that I never seem to get on top of.
+It’s just a small Spanish pueblo with a nearby gorge offering lots of walks and spectacular scenery looking over olive groves and almond trees.
+There are a couple of swimming pools plus the spa/hot springs a couple of kilometres out of town.

 The town centre has a selection of historically significant buildings and monuments; the tourist office has maps and you can easily walk around them in a couple of hours.